Dog-Sense For All Dog Owners

 SPIRIT DOG PHENOMENON

-or she seem strangely perceptive?
-Is it just a primitive brain-center connection or is
+dog?
+Is he weirdly perceptive?
+Is it just a primitive brain-center connection

 I was talking to the CEO of a major (human) supplement company when he suddenly blurted out

 a question that was heavy on his mind.
 “Can a dog you’ve had a long time come

 back in the form of a new dog?”
 In the awkward silence that followed, I quickly said “Absolutely.
 Many dog handlers, judges, and breeders say exactly that.”
 Putting his question on a professional level made it acceptable to venture forward.
 He went into more detail about his old dog and the eerily familiar behavior of his new dog.

 Some people, like that man of science, try to shrug it off as just a “silly” feeling.
 For others, it can be unsettling, even frightening.
 Our ancestors knew the spirit world but we don’t expect to encounter it in the 21st century!

 Depending on religious convictions or heritage, many people who experience “spirit dog” contact will go online, privately seeking information and reassurance.
 We here at TheDogPress.com believe it is not an uncommon phenomenon and we want people to be comforted with what they find here.

 Animal spirit contact is not to be confused with sťance or religious experience.
 A spirit guide experience can happen to anyone, almost always unexpectedly.
 Such contact may happen only once in a lifetime, or as a person’s mind is opened, the phenomenon can expand to include a very keen perception of Signs and Symbols,

 was still uneasy about his experience so I told him about my first heart-dog and